 Its ICO crowdfunding started on June 27 this year and ended on July 27 this year, raising a total of $25 million to add to the $25 gotten from traditional venture capital investors.
 65 percent of the OMG tokens were distributed to investors, 20 percent to reserve; about 10 percent went to the team, 7 percent to scalability research, 62 percent to staffing, 6 percent to marketing and 4 percent to consultancy.
 The company issued about 140 million tokens or OMGs in total and there are about 100 million tokens in circulation.

-Team behind the company
+The team behind the company

 OmiseGo comprises of Ethereum developers such as Vitalik Buterin, Gavin Wood, and lightning network creator Joseph Poon.
 The list of advisers includes Vitalik Buterin, who is the Founder of Ethereum; Dr. Gavin Wood, who is the Co-Founder of Ethereum; and Julian Zawistowski, the Founder of Golem, among other cryptocurrency industry experts.